 • Develop a repository of LGBTI best practices and case studies from companies across multiple sectors, sharing insights and information on effective strategies, policies and processes for gathering the information needed to ensure LGBTI people are not being discriminated against when it comes to hiring, retaining and promoting employees.

 “The companies involved in this initiative are leading by example when it comes to the rights of LGBTQ people in the context of employment, and I support their efforts to extend the initiative to a greater number of private sector actors, as well as to engage with civil society.”

-“LGBTI inclusion is not only the right thing to do from an interpersonal point of view, it is also a business imperative because CEO’s recognize that a culture of equality creates trust, innovation and therefore business growth.
-As business leaders we need to set the right tone at the top and combine this with concrete actions to stimulate LGBTI grass roots networks in our companies and policies that ensure equality across the entire organization.
-Twenty-five percent of our people at Accenture are now active, visible and vocal allies to the LGBTI community – but we cannot effect change on our own.
-Now, more than ever, is the time for business to step up!”
+“LGBTI inclusion is not only the right thing to do from an interpersonal point of view, but it is also a business imperative because CEO’s recognise that a culture of equality creates trust, innovation and therefore business growth.
+As business leaders, we need to set the right tone at the top and combine this with concrete actions to stimulate LGBTI grassroots networks in our companies and policies that ensure equality across the entire organization.
+Twenty-five per cent of our people at Accenture are now active, visible and vocal allies to the LGBTI community – but we cannot affect change on our own.
+Now, more than ever is the time for business to step up!”
 Sander van ‘t Noordende, Group Chief Executive Products at Accenture.

 “Deutsche Bank congratulates the World Economic Forum for making LGBTI issues part of their agenda.
 We are proud to support this work.
 We believe that if we take an inclusive approach to different perspectives and identities, we become more meritocratic, attract and retain a rich diversity of talent, and make better business decisions.
 While we recognize there is more work to do across businesses, institutions and communities, we are steadfast in our commitment to doing our part.
 The focus of the WEF on LGBTI issues will underline the value to the global economy of a more inclusive society.”